 Other big picks from the 1997 draft included Olli Jokinen (3rd, Kings), Roberto Luongo (4th, Islanders), Marian Hossa (12th, Ottawa Senators), Joe Corvo (83rd, Kings), Jason Chimera (121st, Edmonton Oilers), Matt Cooke (144th, Canucks), Brian Campbell (156th, Buffalo Sabres) and Andrew Ference (208th, Oilers).

 Six years later, on June 21, 2003, the now 30 teams of the league met in Nashville for the Entry Draft.
-Just prior to the draft, the Penguins traded Mikael Samuelsson and the third-overall pick to the Florida Panthers for the first pick in the draft.
+Just before the draft, the Penguins traded Mikael Samuelsson and the third-overall pick to the Florida Panthers for the first pick in the draft.
 The Penguins used the pick to draft goaltender Marc-Andre Fleury.
-The Panthers took Nathan Horton and number three.
+The Panthers took Nathan Horton at number three.